-Aside from the lake, tourists also troop to this part of Mindanao to see the Seven Falls in Barangay Siloton.
-From the name itself, it consists of seven majestic waterfalls with the water coming from the outflows of the Lakes Sebu and Siloton.
-The first two waterfalls are easily accessible to tourists while the others require some trekking.
+Aside from the lake, tourists also troop to this part of Mindanao to see the waterfalls in Barangay Siloton.
+A total of seven majestic waterfalls with the water coming from the outflows of the Lakes Sebu and Siloton.
+The first two waterfalls are easily accessible to tourists while the others require trekking.
 But the best way to see these waterfalls is by riding a zipline that passes above five of them!

 General Santos City is the usual jump off point to Lake Sebu.
 Philippine Airlines and Cebu Pacific have daily regular flights to General Santos City International Airport from Manila, Cebu and Iloilo.

 From General Santos City’s Bulaong Terminal, there’s a direct van going to Lake Sebu.